mehedihasan/lasttab-firefox/README.md

-# lasttab-firefox
+#Last Tab
-Switch to last tab using shortcut Alt + Z
+Allows you to switch to the last tab, Press Alt + Z